cbcrg/tcoffee/docs/tcoffee_manual.rst

  - **One of the most important improvement of T-Coffee is to let you combine sequences and structures**, so that your alignments are of higher quality.
 You need to have the SAP package installed to fully benefit of this facility (or to use another structural alignment method).

- - **T-Coffee allows you to extract a serie of repeats from a single sequence or a set of sequences** using MOCCA.
+ - **T-Coffee allows you to extract a collection of repeats from a single sequence or a set of sequences** using MOCCA.
 In other words, if you know the coordinates of one copy of a repeat, you can extract all the other occurrences.
 MOCCA needs some time to compute a library and then prompt you with an interactive menu.
 You just have to follow the instructions.

  - **T-Coffee can be used to measure the reliability of your Multiple Sequence Alignment**.
 If you want to find out about that, read the section **FAQ for T-Coffee** or the **Technical Documentation** (-output flag).
 More details will be given anyway in this manual in the section **How Good Is Your Alignment?**.